openhealthcare/opal/doc/DEVELOPERS.md

 Include this file in templates/opal.html
 Create a template url in the django layer

+# Teams

+Teams are the core concept around patient flow - broadly a tab in the list view.

+Teams have one level of nesting.

+Teams may be inactive, in which case they are not displayed.

+Teams may be restricted in which they only appear for a subset of users.

+The logic for showing restricted teams is implemented via plugins.

+# Users

+Users have various settings:

+Can extract
+Readonly
+Only restricted teams

 # Adding a lookup list

 Add the lookup list by name to options.py in your project.